a collective of dance and performance artists committed to artistic innovation.

 artist follows his/her own artistic trajectory while also being invested in ensemble building and collective art-making.

 Lower Left formed in 1994 as Nina Martin, Karen Schaffman, and Jane Blount, whose careers had been based in New York City and Europe, and Mary Reich, a native of San Diego, all found themselves in the Southern California region.
 These four artists found a lack of postmodern dance in the area and quickly organized to fill the need.
-During the next several years, founding Lower Left members invited other artists to join the collective, including Margaret Paek, Rebecca Bryant, Andrew Wass, Alicia Marván, Jessica Radulovich, Leslie Scates, Shelley Senter, and Kelly Dalrymple.
+During the next several years, founding Lower Left members invited other artists to join the collective, including Margaret Paek, Rebecca Bryant, Andrew Wass, Alicia Marván, Jessica Radulovich, Leslie Scates, Shelley Senter, Kelly Dalrymple, Julie Lebel and Karen Høybakk Mikalsen.

 From 1997 to 2006, Lower Left invigorated San Diego as collective in residence at Sushi Performance and Visual Art, a nationally recognized presenter of cutting edge dance and performance art.
 As the lives and careers of Lower Left artists have shifted and grown, Lower Left has geographically expanded to include the cities in which Lower Leftists now reside: New York, Marfa, Appleton, Berlin, Houston and Central Mexico.
 Currently, Lower Left is a program of Marfa Live Arts, a thriving educational and performance organization based in West Texas.
 Lower Left is continually grateful for Marfa Live Arts‘ essential support and for the generous use of the Crowley Theater.